 1. Shahada: Once during your lifetime, you must say with full understanding and absolute acceptance: “There is no God but Allah, and Mohammed is his Prophet.”

-2. Salat: You must pray five times a day (at first, it was twice; later, dozens): at dawn, at noon, in the afternoon, at dusk and once it is dark out.
+2. Salat: You must pray five times a day (at first, it was twice; later, dozens of times; finally, five): at dawn, at noon, in the afternoon, at dusk and once it is dark outside.
 You must cleanse yourself first.
 Muslim societies have been organized to facilitate this task.

 3. Zakat: You must give alms generously—and then more than generously.
 Again, Muslim societies have converted these alms into official taxes, for better or for worse.